harveydoodle/harvey_app/README.md

 ## the Harvey App
 This is dedicated to Harvey the Goldendoodle, lover of all things edible.
-A basic app showcasing all of Harvey's favourite foods as well as a bonus feature: Find Harvey.
+A basic app showcasing recipes for all of Harvey's favourite foods as well as a bonus feature: Find Harvey.

 To increase efficiency, I've decided to attempt `create-react-native-app` to create an app without xCode.

+Optimized for iPhone X.

 1. Install the package.
 Please ensure your npm and node are up to date to latest stable version.
 ```